 There has never been a better time to try plant-based food – it’s delicious, it’s healthful, and it’s all around you!
 From children to grandparents and couch potatoes to athletes, millions of people are choosing to go vegan.
 Maybe you’ve thought about it too.
 If you’re curious about vegan living or just want to try new foods, browse this website for inspiration and resources to help.

 To learn about vegan options when eating out in the Fresno, California area, visit our Restaurant, Fast Food, and Pop-Up sections.
 For more information on for purchasing vegan grocery products, be sure to also check out our Grocery Store section.To get connected with Vegan Fresno, you can: follow us on Instagram, like or follow us on Facebook, join our Facebook Group, join our Email List, and/or check out our event calendar (which is also featured at the bottom of this page).

-*Please note that this website is still under construction.
+Please note this website is still under some construction.
 Feel free to browse the site because there are still a lot of awesome resources already available, just keep in mind that updates will continue coming to make the site even better.
 Be sure to check back again soon!

 What is veganism?